nikomatsakis/babysteps/babysteps/_posts/2018-06-15-mir-based-borrow-check-nll-status-update.md

 that [adds some simple memoization for a 20% win][20%], and I'm working on follow-ups that add much more aggressive memoization.)

-(There is an interesting corolllary to this: after the transition period, the first type check will have no need to consider lifetimes *at all*, which I think means we should be able to make it run quite a bit faster as well, which should mean a shorter "time till first
+(There is an interesting corollary to this: after the transition period, the first type check will have no need to consider lifetimes *at all*, which I think means we should be able to make it run quite a bit faster as well, which should mean a shorter "time till first